General Academic Information

 Online Academic Resources

-Many academic resources are available on line.
+Many academic resources are available online.
 The Yale Web portal, YaleInfo, serves as a good starting place for general information and provides access to many online resources at Yale.
-Note in particular that you can browse program and course information in Yale College Programs of Study, course details such as scheduled times in the OCI database, and online course syllabi via OCI and the Classes*v2 server.
+Note in particular that you can browse program and course information in Yale College Programs of Study, course details such as scheduled times in the OCI database, and online course syllabi via OCI and Canvas.